alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-for-animals.markdown

   url: /topic/business-and-self-employed/exporting-and-doing-business-abroad.html
 ---

 You need permission to export animal feed and pet food.
-What you need to do depends on if you’re exporting [within the EU] or [outside the EU].
+What you need to do depends on if you’re exporting [within the EU](#within-the eu) or [outside the EU](#outside-the-eu).

 ##Within the EU